TAbdiukov/COMP6443-WebApp-tools/README.md

-﻿# WebApp-tools
+﻿# COMP6443-WebApp-tools-2019

 Tools designed to help pass the UNSW's COMP6443 / 6483 course (WebApp security)

-Course code isn't in the repo name to prevent 'dumb' fetching the repo

 ## Trivia
 All things here were written ASAP upon the need with the lack of optimisation